Search waiting | Matsusada Precision

 Select PVC electric wire (105°C) of the proper voltage rating

-Current curring capacity of electric wire, maximum length limited by maximum voltage compensation by remote sensing (0.5V/each way) have to be considered when connecting to the load.
-See below table to determine the proper gauge of the wire.
+Current carrying capacity of electric wire, maximum length limited by maximum voltage compensation by remote sensing (0.5V/each way), has to be considered when connecting to the load.
+See the table below to determine the proper gauge of the wire.

 AWG mm2 Max. current [A]